gugacorchog/swipejobs/README.md

 ## Installation

+npm install (in command line)
-npm install the required dependencies for this app on your system.
+To install the required dependencies for this app on your system.

 ## Demo